 Unlike traditional ballet & other forms of dance, a leotard & tights are not necessary.
 Irish Dance can be very athletic!
 Most students wear an appropriately fitting t-shirt or tank top paired with shorts or athletic pants.
 Irish Dance shoes can be paired with socks, preferably Poodle Socks.
-Poodle socks are a type of white ankle/calf height sock worn by Irish Dancers & can be purchased along with your shoe purchase.
+Poodle socks are a type of white ankle/calf height sock worn by female Irish Dancers & can be purchased along with your shoe purchase.

 Tight fitting clothing is necessary to best assist your dancer, so they can use proper technique.
 No Jeans, button down shirts, belts or bulky sweatshirts will be permitted.
 Also Jewelry should be kept to a minimum.
 Hair should be tied back, away from the face.

 Please be on time.
 No touching classmates and/or Miss Katie during class.
 No hanging on the bars or touching the mirrors.
 Listen to Miss Katie & any other teacher in the room.
 Most importantly, show respect always & have fun!

 Bring drink bottles into studio with you at the beginning of class, so we can be as efficient as possible with our dancing time! (water only, please)